piu183/APItestingPRoject/README.md

 # APItestingPRoject
-This a project of API testing which is done by using postman.
+This is a project of API testing which is done by using postman.